Finding the Right Stress Coach: 6 Essential Qualities to Seek

 If the stress coach is focused on eliminating the root causes of stress, then all that’s left for the client is to observe changes in their stress responses.
 This is often done by using a scale of 0 -10 to measure intensity.
 If for example, work-related stress on any given week fluctuates between 7 – 10, what would be considered progress is the reduction of that range to 5-8.
 An experienced stress coach will also be able to prepare you for what to anticipate.

-Here’s a real client story of mine.
+Here’s a real client story to illustrate this point.
 Derek had recently started a new job.
 He was so stressed about passing probation that he had to smoke half a packet of cigarettes before entering the office.
-When he realised, he was heading for burnout, that’s when he contacted me for stress therapy.

 It soon became clear that not only he was worried about his performance, he was also mega angry at his new colleagues, who he felt were unsupportive.
 Once we cleared anger with eft tapping, I warned him that other strong emotions might come up for a while.